 Once a prospect is qualified, the first step is to immediately add value.
 Be genuinely interested in and curious about solving their pains and problems.
 Help them identify and think through some of the issues before they ever pay you.

 This will immediately demonstrate your value.
 By the proposal stage, your clients should see your contribution as an investment rather than a cost.
 You do that by establishing trust, rapport, and offering real solutions from the beginning.

 We live in an era of endless distractions.
 It’s hard to find good people that follow through.
 So if you’re reliable you’ll stand out.
 All you need to do is what you said you would do.
 Keep your commitments.

 Once you develop a steady client base, nurture the heck out of them!
 Make sure your clients are thrilled with your work and they’ll never leave.
 It’s so much easier to sell to existing customers than to someone who doesn’t know you or your work.
 Repeat business and referrals are the key to being booked solid.

 It takes ongoing effort and an open mind.
 The digital design landscape is constantly changing.
 Besides maintaining your client base, you also need to keep your skills sharp and attend to all the other aspects of your business like finance and marketing.
 There’s lots of hats, and they’re all yours.

 Over To You

 If you’re a freelance UX/UI designer, what do you do to stay busy?
 Are you booked solid?
 How did you accomplish that?
 What’s the one thing you could do right now to move your business forward?
-Let me know in the comments, or find out if UX Coaching is right for you.
+Let me know in the comments, or find out if my UX Mentor Program is right for you.

 Get the proposal